wrkzcoin/TipBot/teletip_bot_command.md

-balance - <coin|list> Get balance of supported coins register - <coin_address> Register a withdrawn address send - <amount> <coin name> <address> Send from your available balance to your wallet or exchange address through blockchain tip - <amount> <coin name> <@user> Tip to Telegram user their username deposit - <coin name> Get deposited address of a supported coin tipto - <amount> <coin name> <userid@server> Tip to Discord user by ID take - Get random crypto amount from available faucet every 24h coin - <coin name> Get coin information such as confirmation depth, mix/max tipping, etc donate - <amount> <coin name> Donate some of your available balance to Bot Owner
+coinlist - Get all supported coin list deposit - <coin name> Get deposited address of a supported coin balance - <coin1, coin2, ..> Get balance of supported coins withdraw - <amount> <coin name> <address> Withdraw from your available balance to your external address tip - <amount> <coin name> <@user> <@user2> ...
+Tip to Telegram user their username about - Show about us